term-world/syllabus-template/CODE_OF_CONDUCT.md

 These people are not course resources in the sense that they are inanimate machines (also unlike your charitable Mayor).
 You agree to:

 * Treat them courteously and with respect
-* Not make strict demands of them; their enagagement with the course is a privilege, not a right
+* Not make strict demands of them; their engagement with the course is a privilege, not a right
 * Recognize that their feedback won't give you the "answer"; like instruction in this course, they're excellent resources to help you _reason_
 * Consider interaction with TLs should attain the same level as interaction with the instructor